 Package rooms are a better solution than package lockers because:

-1. They make use of existing space.
-Package lockers require you to find a large open space in your building where you can install the bulky hardware.
+- They make use of existing space.
+Package lockers require you to find a large open space in your building to install bulky hardware.
 Alternatively, package rooms can be set up in any room that already exists in your building.
 You can convert an unused supply closet or office into your package room.

-3. They require little effort to set up and maintain.
-Setting up a package room is as simple as installing an intercom at the package room door and placing shelves in the room.
+- They require little effort to set up and maintain.
+Setting up your package room is as simple as installing an intercom at the package room door and placing shelves in the room.
 You can also go a step further by installing a security camera in the room.
-Overall, the room maintains itself, which saves time and money for property staff.
+Overall, the room maintains itself, saving property staff time and money.

 Cut the cost of your package management solution

-Now that you’ve decided between a package locker or package room, are you ready to cut down the cost of managing deliveries at your building and improve your package management process?
+Now that you’ve decided between a package locker or room, are you ready to reduce the cost of managing package deliveries at your building and improve your package management process?
 Use our package calculator to see what your current process is costing you.